Ukyo Shuto: Professional career

-In 2021 season, he had played in the season opener, but on June 10 he broke the index finger of his right hand and was dropped from the first team registration.He also underwent surgery on his right shoulder on September 10, the team announced.
+In the 2021 season, he had played in the season opener, but on June 10 he broke the index finger of his right hand and was dropped from the first team registration.
+He also underwent surgery on his right shoulder on September 10, the team announced.
 Because of this, he only played in 70 games, finishing the season with a .201 batting average, three home runs, five runs batted in, and 21 stolen bases.

 On June 7, 2022, Shuto recorded a total of 100 stolen bases in the interleague play against the Hanshin Tigers.
 He also hit his first walk-off home run on June 18 against the Tohoku Rakuten Golden Eagles and his first lead-off home run on August 4 against the Hokkaido Nippon-Ham Fighters.
-In 2022 season, he finished the regular season with a .267 batting average, a five home runs, a 15 RBI, and a 22 stolen bases in 80 games.
+In 2022 season, he finished the regular season with a .267 batting average, five home runs, a 15 RBI, and a 22 stolen bases in 80 games.

+On April 11, 2023, Shuto recorded a three stolen bases in a game against the Hokkaido Nippon-Ham Fighters.
+He also recorded a total of 150 stolen bases in the against the Orix Buffaloes on September 23, 2023.
+Shuto played 114 games, and finished the season with a .241 batting average, a 2 home runs, a 36 stolen bases, and a 17 RBIs.

+His 36 stolen bases are tied with Hiroto Kobukata for the top record in the Pacific League, and he was honored with the Pacific League Stolen bases Leader Award at NPB AWARD 2023 for the first time since the 2020 season.

 International career

 On October 3, 2018, despite being a developmental player, he was selected as the Japan national baseball team for the 2018 U-23 Baseball World Cup because of his speed and defense.

 On October 1, 2019, unusual case, Shuto was evaluated for base-running technique as a pinch runner and was selected as the Japan national baseball top team for the 2019 WBSC Premier12 tournament.
 He led the tournament with four stolen bases.

 Shuto was called up to the Japan national baseball team for the Samurai Japan Series 2022 and recorded a stolen base against the Australia on November 10, 2022.

+Shuto joined Samurai Japan for the 2023 World Baseball Classic, where he is remembered for scoring the winning run on a walk off double by Munetaka Murakami in the semifinals against Mexico.
+He was pinch running for Masataka Yoshida, who drew a walk the previous at-bat.
+He ran from first to home in 10.28 seconds, maxing at 30.4 feet per second.